eazaykova/time-tasks/README.md

 ---

 ## Opportunities
-_1. Creating a new block and tasks_
+_1. Creating a new block and tasks._
 ![design](readme-assets/1.gif)

 _2. Edit and delete the task at the stage of creating a block.
 Reset data._